binwiederhier/ntfy/docs/config.md

 ntfy supports HTTPS/TLS by setting the `listen-https` [config option](#config-options).
 However, if you are behind a proxy, it is recommended that TLS/SSL termination is done by the proxy itself (see below).

+I highly recommend using [certbot](https://certbot.eff.org/).
+I use it with the [dns-route53 plugin](https://certbot-dns-route53.readthedocs.io/en/stable/), which lets you use [AWS Route 53](https://aws.amazon.com/route53/) as the challenge.
+That's much easier than using the HTTP challenge.
+I've found [this guide](https://nandovieira.com/using-lets-encrypt-in-development-with-nginx-and-aws-route53) to be incredibly helpful.

-### nginx/Apache2 configs
+### nginx/Apache2
 For your convenience, here's a working config that'll help configure things behind a proxy.
-In this example, ntfy runs on `:13222` and we proxy traffic to it.
+In this example, ntfy runs on `:2586` and we proxy traffic to it.
 We also redirect HTTP to HTTPS for GET requests against a topic or the root domain:

 === "nginx (/etc/nginx/sites-*/ntfy)"